lsscecilia/GraphVisualisation/README.md

 - format:
 `1--2` <br/>
 where 1 & 2 are nodes & there is an edge joining 1 & 2
+- example input and output can be found under input & output folder above

 ## Install
 `git clone https://github.com/lsscecilia/GraphVisualisation.git`